Sanctions of Black Sea Region countries

 Unfortunately, issues related to sanctions are too politicized.
 The practice of applying UNCLOS, for instance, with regards to the regime of transit passage through straits used for international shipping, is a little bit different from the standards set forth in this Convention.
 Ukraine, in turn, does not make it possible to provide security, since vessel detention does not imply this.
 Therefore, it happens that national procedures contradict to the conventional postulates of international law.

-Interlegal portfolio contains the following notable cases:
+Interlegal portfolio contains the following notable cases on the P&I's side:

 - case on m/v MEKHANIK POGODIN (ІMO:9598397).
 For over 7 years, m/v MEKHANIK POGODIN (ІMO:9598397) was owned and used by legal entity which was not subject to special economic and other restrictions of Ukraine.
 But according to primary documents submitted under vessel call at the sea port, the documentary vessel owner was subject to special economic and other restrictions (sanctions) which resulted in immediate vessel detention.